rubyworks/indexer/DOTRUBY.md

     organization: Spec, Inc.

-### Copyright

-The Copyright is an abribtrate string containing the projects copyright notice.
-DO NOT include license information in this.

-    copyright: |
-      (c) 2011 Thomas T. Thomas
-      (c) 2010 James J. James, Jr.

-### Licenses
+### Copyrights

-Licenses is a list licenses the package is distributed under.
+The Copyrights field is a list of copyrights with licensing.
+Each entry has `yesr`, `holder` and `license` fields.
+Entries should be in the order of signifficance.
 The first MUST be the primary license.
-The names should be the short representations the licenses with a version number if it applies.

-    licenses:
-      - GPL3
-      - Apache 2.0
-      - MIT
+    copyrights:
+      - holder: Thomas T. Thomas
+        year: 2011
+        license: GPL-3.0
+      - holder: James J. James, Jr.
+        year: 2010
+        license: Apache-2.0

+License entries MUST use the SPDX standard codes (http://spdx.org/licenses/) when possible.

 ### Requirements